khotta/color_echo/README.md

 ![screen shot](/images/screenshot.png)

 ## Release Note
+* v1.0.0,
+    * Add command line interface.

 * v0.9.0, 2014-01-19
-    * Added a mode to receive as the words with ANSI escape sequence; without output to display.
+    * Add a mode to receive as the words with ANSI escape sequence; without output to display.

 * v0.8.0, 2014-01-14
-    * Changed for the specified arguments of reset method.
+    * Change for the specified arguments of reset method.
-    * Fixed small bugs.
+    * Fix small bugs.

 * v0.7.0, 2014-01-08
-    * Added new method -> pickup
+    * Add new method -> pickup
-    * Added new symbol that can to specify in reset method of first parameter -> CE.reset(:pickup)
+    * Add new symbol that can to specify in reset method of first parameter -> CE.reset(:pickup)

 * v0.6.0, 2014-01-05
-    * Added command line tool.
+    * Add command line tool.

 * v0.5.0, 2014-12-16
-    * Added a new method -> \#once, \#times
+    * Add a new method -> \#once, \#times

 * v0.4.0, 2014-12-11
-    * Can to select 256 colors.
+    * Add 256 colors.

 * v0.3.0, 2014-12-08
-    * High color can now be selected.
-    * Multiple text attribute can now be selected.
+    * Add high colors.
+    * Can to select multi value in ch_tx method.
-    * Added parameter to the #reset method.
+    * Add parameter to the #reset method.

 * v0.2.4, 2014-12-04
-    * Can now be able to specify a non-string when rainbow mode.
+    * Can to specify a non-string when rainbow mode.
-    * Cab now be able to take over the setting of other types of sequence when rainbow mode.
+    * Cab take over the setting of other types of sequence when rainbow mode.

 * v0.2.3, 2014-12-02
-    * Fixed small bugs.
+    * Fix small bugs.

 * v0.2.0
     * Added new method -> rainbow